A purveyor of rhythmic, hypnotic grooves, and a psychedelically charged atmosphere…

 As a child electronic music was always in the background with the sounds of Genesis, Pink Floyd, and Tangerine Dream, but it was an early mixing program included in DJ Mark Farina’s ‘Mushroom Jazz’ mix CD that first introduced Kazuki to the possibilities of dance music and DJ culture…

-Today, this means a regular string of club gigs, festivals, and time spent in the studio to create and share music to make people smile and move their feet!
+Today, this means a regular string of club and festivals appearances, and time spent in the studio to create and share music to make people smile and move their feet!
 Kazuki is not restricted by a self imposed box of genres or style- it’s about finding THAT sound.

 Kazuki’s first psytrance EP ‘Spaceship Earth’ was released on Geomagnetic Records in December 2012.
 His first full-length album ‘Black Triangles’ was released in April 2014, with a follow up EP ‘Sinister Sunrise’ released in June 2015, and ‘Journey to the Electric Sky’ EP in March 2016.

-His second full length album was released on Australian label Ruffbeats in November 2015, focusing on techno and breakbeat sounds.
+His second full length album ‘Four Day Weekend’ was released on Australian label Ruffbeats in November 2015, focusing on techno and breakbeat sounds.

 All are available at Psyshop and various music download sites.